davidrasm/MolEpi/_posts/tutorials/2020-01-21-skyline-week4.markdown

 date_lim = axs[0].get_xlim()
 ```

 We can now compare our Skyline reconstructions to the CDC's data on influenza-like illnesses (ILI) in North Carolina.
 Note that the CDC does not directly track the number of influenza cases, but the percentage of deaths due to pneumonia and influenza during each week of the year.
-This data is provided by the National Center for Health Statistics Mortality Surveillance System and available on the [FluView webpage][fluview].
+This data is provided by the National Center for Health Statistics Mortality Surveillance System and available from the [FluView webpage][fluview].

 [fluview]: <https://gis.cdc.gov/grasp/fluview/mortality.html>

 The csv file *cdc_state_ILI_reports.csv* contains the ILI data from all US states from 2013 on.
 We will first load the data as a Pandas dataframe, and then grab all rows in the data from North Carolina using `df[df['SUB AREA'] == 'North Carolina']`.
 The CDC provides the dates in terms of the calendar week of each flu season.
-To make this more easily plottable, we will convert calendar weeks into decimal years using the `convert_dates` function contained within the *plot_skyline.py* script.
+To make this more easily plotable, we will convert calendar weeks into decimal years using the `convert_dates` function contained within the *plot_skyline.py* script.

 ```python
 "Read in ILI data from CDC"